bekircbc/bekircbc/README.md

 👯 As web development is my passion, I love to learn new Technologies.
 My goal is to learn more about Python as I am very keen about data science and machine learning.

 😄 My Portfolio Codes are Bankapp, MeetupGetup, Freizeitpark, Teknoza (E-Shop).
 My Focus is full stack.
 I wrote a well-protected backend for the "Teknoza project".
-Furthermore, I will add new versions with MySQL and PosgresQL database for this project.
+Furthermore, I will add new versions with MySQL and PostgresQL database for this project.

 💬 Feel free to ask me anything about my codes or capabilities.
 I am sure that together we can create great IT solutions for customers.